Villa Marci

 • If you want to enjoy a sunset in total connection with nature and the spirit of the places, go to Plemmirio, at the height of the Gates 21, 22 and 23.
 A show of superhuman beauty will shine in front of you… You will see the wonder of the Plemmirio cliffs that stretch out in front of the coast.
 In the distance you will see the Arenella and its low roofs, its soft colors and its golden beaches… simply gorgeous!

-The Rocky Necropolis of Pantalica (40km, 55 mins drive)
+The Rocky Necropolis of Pantalica (40km, 55 mins drive):

-Noto (30km, 35 mins drive)
+Noto (30km, 35 mins drive):

-World Heritage site since 2002 thanks to its beautiful baroque-style historic old town, Noto has become a much appreciated destination.
+World Heritage site since 2002 thanks to its beautiful baroque-style historic old town, Noto has become a much-appreciated destination.

 In 1693, a terrible earthquake devastated the southeast of Sicily, flattening towns and killing hundreds.
 The response to this disaster was Phoenixesque, a rising from the rubble that sparked the beginning of an inspiring, utterly beautiful late Baroque renaissance.
-In the words of UNESCO, “the Late Baroque Towns of the Val di Noto in southeastern Sicily provide outstanding testimony to the exuberant genius of late Baroque art and architecture… and represent the culmination and final flowering of Baroque art in Europe.”.
+In the words of UNESCO, “the Late Baroque Towns of the Val di Noto in southeastern Sicily provide outstanding testimony to the exuberant genius of late Baroque art and architecture… and represent the culmination and final flowering of Baroque art in Europe.”
 The Cathedral is one of the most beautiful and famous expressions of Noto: it was built immediately after the earthquake, but the realization lasted until 1776; damaged by the earthquake of 1990, it suffered severe collapse in 1996 and the recent restoration work was finally completed in 2007 and gave back to the Cathedral its original charm and beauty, especially at night when the artificial lights reflect on the honey-colored stone… the effect is enchanting.

-Should you decide to visit Sicily in the month of May, try not to miss the “Infiorata”, a tradition for the third weekend in May, when the streets of the city are transformed into a blaze of colorful flowers, an atmosphere that attracts many visitors every year.
+Should you decide to visit Sicily in the month of May, try not to miss the “Infiorata,” a tradition for the third weekend in May, when the streets of the city are transformed into a blaze of colorful flowers, an atmosphere that attracts many visitors every year.
 The event is one of the most spectacular events of the Sicilian Spring and boasts almost forty years of history.
-Via Carrado Nicolaci (122 meters long and 7 meters wide) will be transformed into a carpet of petals, scents and colors for about 6 meters.
-Either reproductions of famous paintings or original drawings, it doesn’t really matters…what matters is that they are all created by the genius of its own creator using flower petals.
+Via Carrado Nicolaci (122 meters long and 7 meters wide) will be transformed into a carpet of petals, scents, and colors for about 6 meters.
+Either reproductions of famous paintings or original drawings, it doesn’t really matter… what matters is that they are all created by the genius of its own creator using flower petals.
 The visual impact will leave you breathless.

-Ragusa and Modica (45km, 1h drive)
+Ragusa and Modica (45km, 1h drive):

 Since 2002, the city of Ragusa joined the UNESCO list and became in recent years an exceptional tourist destination, both thanks to its baroque charm nestled in the old part of the town and the beautiful beaches of the coast.